cascadiadata/cascadiadata.github.io/news/_posts/2017-08-05-cuac-summit.markdown

 <b>Emergency Services (Opioid Epidemic):</b>
 Examine and map emergency service calls in relation to services for opioid use and mental health issues.
 Utilize emergency response data from the fire department, Medic One Foundation, and Seattle & King County Public Health Department.

-<b>Model for connecting jurisdictional data related to social determinants of health:</b>
+<b>Model for Connecting Jurisdictional Data Related to Social Determinants of Health:</b>
 With public health and sociology researchers, gather data from public and private data resources: Population Data BC, the Centers for Disease Control, the Coroners Service of British Columbia, and health care service providers.
 Create a model connecting jurisdictional data related to social determinants of health, using the opioid epidemic as a case study.
 Examine differences in public versus private health data across the border.
 Develop strategies for inter-agency data sharing and interoperability.

 <b>Transportation Modeling: Best Practices and Standards:</b>